Konsol AI

 I don't know who I am anymore.
 Time transforms and my metabolism is no longer asking for heavy western food.
 These days I am much more interested in Asian slow-cooked food.

-Do not reduce on a soy sauce, it will remove the water and make it taste even more too salty.
+Do not reduce on a soy sauce, it will vaporize the water and make it taste even more way too salty. ⚠️

 Starch on starch they say in Asia.